Sir Charles Henry, 1st Baronet: Honours and appointments

 In the New Years Honours list for 1911, Henry became a baronet with the creation of the Henry Baronetcy, of Parkwood in the County of Berkshire.
 He also served as a Justice of the Peace for Berkshire.

 During the War, Henry was appointed to a number of important committees as he was identified as a loyal and sound occupant of the Coalition Liberal benches.
 He was a member of Lord Balfour of Burleigh's committee on After-War Trade, which was charged with looking at the possible introduction of the metric system to replace Britain's existing coinage, weights and measures.
 He also sat on the Committee on Commercial and Industrial Policy, chaired by Lord Balfour of Burleigh.
 In July 1917, Henry was appointed to sit on the House of Commons Select Committee on Finance, chaired by Herbert Samuel.
 In 1918, Henry was chosen by the Minister of Munitions to chair a committee of inquiry into the staffing and conditions at the headquarters of the Ministry of Munitions and to suggest economies or improvements.
 Henry was also sometime president of the British Section of the Inter-Allied Parliamentary Committee.

 Death

 Henry died, aged fifty-nine, at his London home, 5 Carlton Gardens, SW1, on 27 December 1919.
 He had been ill for several months.
 His son having predeceased him, he had no heir and the Parkwood baronetcy became extinct.
 After cremation at Golders Green Crematorium, his ashes were buried at Willesden Jewish Cemetery on 31 December 1919.

+On her death in 1927, Lady Henry left a bequest to set up the 'Charles and Julia Henry Fund' to support exchange scholarships between Oxford, Cambridge, Harvard and Yale universities.